loop-payments/prisma-lint/README.md

 Rules can be ignored with three-slash (`///`) comments inside models.

-Ignore all lint rules for a model and its fields:
+To ignore all lint rules for a model and its fields:

 ```prisma
 model User {